AlieZheng/WebSocketPlayground/README.md

-# WebSocket Playground - Student Activity Monitoring Service
+# WebSocket Student Activity Tracker

-This is a SignalR-based microservice that tracks student assignment attempts in real-time using WebSocket connections.
+This is a SignalR-based microservice that tracks student assignment participations in real-time using WebSocket connections.

 ## Architecture Overview